Buttondown Documentation

 While these practices are defaults in Buttondown, you can always alter your payment settings in Stripe.

-In the "Paid subscriptions" page, you can also choose to prohibit free subscriptions.
+In the "Paid subscriptions" page, you can choose to prohibit free subscriptions.
 You can change this at any time.
-To disable free subscriptions, click the toggle by Disable free subscriptions.
+To disable free subscriptions, select Paid only from the "Content access" dropdown in the subscription configuration form.